 If you have questions, send an email to ORISE.FDA.CBER@orau.org.
 Please include the reference code for this opportunity in your email.

 *Applications will be reviewed on a rolling-basis.

-A research opportunity is currently available in the laboratory of Dr. Paul Carlson, in the Office of Vaccines Research and Reviews (OVRR), at the Center for Biologics Evaluation and Research (CBER), Food and Drug Administration (FDA) in Silver Spring, Maryland.
+A research opportunity is currently available with the Office of Biostatistics and Epidemiology (OBE), at the Center for Biologics Evaluation and Research (CBER), Food and Drug Administration (FDA) located in Silver Spring, Maryland.

-Under the guidance of a mentor, the selected participant will be involved in projects designed to assess the potential of bacteriophage therapies against Vancomycin resistant Enterococcus species.
+Under the guidance of a mentor, the participant will be involved in the following activities:

 This program, administered by ORAU through its contract with the U.S. Department of Energy to manage the Oak Ridge Institute for Science and Education, was established through an interagency agreement between DOE and FDA.
 The initial appointment is for one year, but may be renewed upon recommendation of FDA contingent on the availability of funds.
 The participant will receive a monthly stipend commensurate with educational level and experience.
 Proof of health insurance is required for participation in this program.
 The appointment is full-time at FDA in the Silver Spring, Maryland, area.
 Participants do not become employees of FDA, DOE or the program administrator, and there are no employment-related benefits.